 - You will then be allowed to make a telephone call in order to get in touch with a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, if not you you will have to change into a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, if not you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that could help other people to get through jail processing?

 Click here to post a comment